adamhenderson/quinoa-vite-reproducer/README.md

 # quinoa-vite-reproducer Project

-This is a reproducer project to demonstrate that quinoa is not forwarding on to the vite server for calls to http://localhost:8080 resulting in a Resource not Found message, even though the vite server responds to http://localhost:3000, however http://localhost:8080/index.html does resolve correctly.
+This is a reproducer project to demonstrate that quinoa is not forwarding on to the vite server for calls to http://localhost:8080 (root) resulting in a Resource not Found message, however http://localhost:8080/index.html does resolve correctly, odd since vite server responds to http://localhost:3000 so unclear why the app is not forwarding to the dev server for root.

+When the app is built it all works perfectly, just the dev mode has the issue.

 When testing against the default quinoa quickstart, quinoa does indeed work as expected forwarding the request to the dev-server so http://localhost:8080 responds with the Theater app.